-As one of a renowned group of training sites for the federally funded Northeast/Caribbean AIDS Education and Training Center (AETC), the CCTU uses a number of modalities to train clinicians treating HIV-infected patients.
-Through CME credentialing of the Cornell AIDS Education and Training Series, the CCTU strives to meet not only the educational needs of clinicians serving the HIV-infected, but also to meet their certification needs.
+As one of a renowned group of training sites for the federally-funded Northeast/Caribbean AIDS Education and Training Center (AETC), the CCTU uses a number of modalities to train clinicians treating patients with HIV.
+Through CME credentialing of the Weill Cornell AIDS Education and Training Series, the CCTU strives to meet not only the educational needs of clinicians serving the HIV-infected, but also to meet their certification needs.

 We provide educational programs to clinicians in the following formats:

 Practice transformation refers to a process of change in the organization and delivery of primary care services to advance quality improvement, patient-centered care, and characteristics of high performing primary care.
 The AETC Program will implement projects to support and facilitate practice transformation in selected clinics in order to improve patient outcomes along the HIV care continuum.
 The practice transformation process involves goal-setting, leadership, practice facilitation, workflow changes, quality improvement and outcomes measurement, and adapting organizational tools and processes to support advances in models of team-based care.

 Mini-residencies (clinical preceptorships) range from three days to one week and are designed to give physicians, nurse practitioners, registered nurses and physician's assistants a full range of experience in a variety of settings, including:

 The HIV Clinic (Visiting clinicians will shadow HIV clinicians and engage in case-based discussions at the HIV clinic of the New York Presbyterian Hospital-Weill Cornell Center, known as The Center for Special Studies (CSS)